 - 3 cups all purpose flour

-- 12 tablespoon unsalted butter, cold, shredded and divided
+- 12 tbsp unsalted butter, cold, shredded and divided

 - Add dry ingredients to a large bowl.
 That the flour, baking powder, baking soda and salt.
 Whisk to combine.

-- Next add 10 tablespoon of the shredded cold butter and fresh blueberries.
+- Next add 10 tbsp of the shredded cold butter and fresh blueberries.
 Toss with the flour until well coated.

 - In a small bowl add buttermilk, lemon, zest and maple and give it a guick whisk to combine.

 - Pour buttermilk mixture into dry ingredients.
 Using a spatula work slowly to incorporate the dry and wet ingredients.
 The batter is going to look rough and uneven.